- Two massive, big-budget RPG adventures

 Neither is the best Japanese RPG ever made, or even the best Final Fantasy, but Final Fantasy X stands up as a fine example of the genre, and X-2 is worth taking for a spin, if only to see how bonkers a mainstream RPG can get.
 As we said in the Metal Gear Solid V: Ground Zeroes review, you shouldn’t measure the worth of the game by the hour, but it’s hard to think of another package that delivers so many hours of gameplay for so reasonable a price.

 A sterling HD update of a fine Final Fantasy that has stood the test of time, and one weird offshoot that has to be played to be believed.
 Neither is perfect, either as an example of the genre or a specimen of the series, but Final Fantasy X in particular is a reminder that Final Fantasy used to stand for something great.
-A good buy for PS3 RPG fans, and an even better one on PS Vita.
+A good buy for PS3 RPG fans, and an even better one on PS Vita, but the PS4 version is now the definitive edition.

 Read more: PS Vita slim vs PS vita – What’s the difference